 Currently no comprehensive data are available on how exactly and how often African elephants use their trunks in comparison to other body parts.
 A better understanding of this aspect would help to tailor future experiments testing the cognitive abilities of elephants to their specific capabilities.

-The tactile behavior of African elephants at Schönbrunn Zoo is being documented based on an observation protocol, supported by photo- and video material.
-For this purpose, each elephant cow will be observed separately over the course of several hours.
-This will be supplemented by feeding experiments along with detailed photographs and video recordings to document how elephants employ their trunks.
+The tactile behavior of African elephants at Schönbrunn Zoo was documented based on an observation protocol, supported by photo- and video material.
+For this purpose, each elephant cow was observed separately over the course of several hours.
+This was supplemented by feeding experiments along with photographs and video recordings to document how elephants employ their trunks.
+The insights resulting from these observations were then combined with detailed neurobiological analyses of elephant brains and facial nerves.